 - Retrieve only some of the vector features from the dataset based on a filter or query condition.
 Leaflet offers a filter option when you create a GeoJSON layer.
 This can narrow down the data requested, allowing you to get the effect of the first approach (retrieve all data) without downloading the entire dataset.

 - Retrieve vectors in uniformly sized chunks, or "vector tiles" as you learned about in Lesson 5.
 This is only possible if the server administrator has pregenerated a set of tiles.
 Various plugins are available for consuming vector tiles via Leaflet.
-OpenLayers 3 has a VectorTile layer class designed for this.
+OpenLayers versions 3 and above have a VectorTile layer class designed for this.

 You may see other variations on the above approaches, including the re-loading of layers at fixed intervals to represent an ever-changing phenomenon, such as the position of a fleet of ships.